-Many pieces, however, take over a year to get the sort of rust that I like.
+Most pieces, however, take several years to get the sort of rust that I like and to develop an honest character.
 I have several that I have been working on (and off) for over five years.
-One reason I enjoy rust art is that the rust itself is doing a huge part of the “work.”
-It’s a collaboration, a dance (and sometimes a fierce battle) with rust.
+One reason I enjoy rust art is that more than my will is involved.
+Rust has its own say in the matter.
+Normally, it’s a collaboration, but sometimes there are also moments of fierce battle.

 Q: “Do you make pieces on commission?”

 RGB: Yes.
 But, I’ve only done that once.
 I might do it again, but you have to be okay with the fact that rust does its own thing.

 The majority of pieces start out with some intention and end up quite different because the rust, itself, makes demands.
 For example, I’m a Believer began as a picture of a beautiful woman, but as it rusted, it turned into something very different.
 It’s beautiful in its own way, but if it was a commissioned portrait, you might not be happy.

 RGB: I find 99% of those disturbing.
 Still, as a good citizen I have an ongoing archive of these things appended below.

 Other questions?
 Email me and I will post answers here.